-George Wishart, a powerful Protestant preacher, confidant and mentor of John Knox preached in Dundee on a number of occasions.
+George Wishart was a powerful Protestant preacher, confidant and mentor of John Knox preached in Dundee on a number of occasions.

-Two years later George Wishart was betrayed to Cardinal David Beaton for preaching the Protestant Reform and imprisoned in the bottle dungeon at the Castle in St. Andrews.
-Following a mock trial, Beaton had Wishart burned at the stake in front of St Andrews Castle on 1 March 1546.
+Following a mock trial, Cardinal Beaton had George Wishart burned at the stake in front of St Andrews Castle on 1 March 1546.

-Public reaction was hostile, and George Wishart's martyrdom was the real trigger which set the Reformation in train in Scotland.
+The martyrdom of George Wishart was the real trigger which set the Reformation in motion in Scotland.